 Rewriting project history for fun and profit

-Cleaning up the version history of various CPS firmware projects
+Cleaning up the version history of various firmware projects

 Revision control retains the history of the project as a series of date-stamped steps called "commits".
 At any time the project may be "rewound" to an earlier commit and that version tested, avoiding the need to duplicate the entire workspace.
 In addition it is possible to maintain parallel versions to support development in multiple directions that may later be reconciled with a "merge".

-With more organisation it allows multiple team members to work on a project separately and then combine their work at a later date.
+With more organisation it allows multiple team members to work on the same project separately and simultaneously, then combine their work at a later date.

 Due to inexperience and learning-by-doing the early project history of the front panel is slightly broken.
 In particular a significant number of files are in the history that should have been excluded.
 In addition the first four commits are incomplete, and do not contain all the required source files.
-By about the fifth commit the project is complete
+By about the fifth commit the project is complete, containing all required source and configuration files, but at this point still also containing unwanted intermediate (non-source) files.

 It isn't possible to simply edit the history directly, as each commit "depends" on the previous one with strong integrity-checking.
 Git uses a system that resembles a blockchain.
 This is excessive for a one-user RCS but essential to shared Git projects.